Modified car insurance

 Modifications while your policy is in force

 If you’re already insured when you make changes to your car, you should tell your insurer.
 Failing to do so could also lead to your policy being invalidated – it’s not enough to let the insurer know you own a modified car when you come to renew.

 What changes should you inform your insurer about?

 Your insurer doesn’t need to know about every little change you make.
 If you have a new paint job, for example, that’s probably not going to affect your car’s performance or value greatly, so there’s no reason to tell your provider.

 But you should bear in mind the factors listed above: if the modification could have an effect on the performance or value of the car, or its likelihood of being stolen, then let your insurer know.
 If in doubt, call the firm to check.

 Other ways to save

 If your modifications have pushed up the cost of your cover, some of these tactics could help to bring it back down:

 Raise your excess - you can cut your premiums by opting for a larger voluntary excess.
 So if you agree to pay the first £250 of any claim rather than just the first £100, for example, your policy could cost less.
 However, it’s worth considering what you could afford if your car did suffer a bump.

 Beef up your security - if your car is fitted with an alarm or immobiliser, it should be harder to steal.
 This should lead to lower insurance costs, and additional security should increase these discounts.

 Add a named driver - young and new drivers will often get more expensive insurance quotes.
 By adding a more experienced named driver – such as a parent – to your policy, you could see premiums fall.

-You can find more ways to save in our guide to driving down the cost of car insurance.
+You can find more ways to save in our guide on tips to save on the cost of car insurance.